aniruddhabora/Extreme-Events-using-Scientific-Machine-Learning/docs/source/modules/Data.rst

 All EAM simulations were conducted for 11-years from 2007 to 2017.
 The first year is for model spin-up and the remaining 10-years are used to construct the input data for ML training.
-Table~\ref{tab:varlist} presents the list of the input variables for ML training.
+Table 2 presents the list of the input variables for ML training.
 The  3-D model state (U, V, T, Q)  variables are the instantaneous model output, while the nudging tendencies are averaged values during a 3-hr period for each time sample.
 The data are available at this [`link <https://portal.nersc.gov/cfs/e3sm/zhan391/darpa_temporary_data_share/SE_PG2/>`_]

 .. figure:: Data_figs/table_2.png
   :width: 600